KonstantinGasser/whisper/README.md

-# Ares: an in-memory message broker
+# whisper: an in-memory message broker

 ## How it works